microsoft/FeatureManagement-Dotnet/examples/VariantServiceDemo/README.md

 builder.Services.AddSingleton<ICalculator, RemoteCalculator>();
 ```

-The `DefaultCalculator` will do the calculation on the server locally.
-The `RemoteCalculator` will call the [newton API](https://github.com/aunyks/newton-api) to get the result of the calculation.
+The `DefaultCalculator` does the calculation on the server locally.
+The `RemoteCalculator` simulates calling API to get the result of the calculation from a remote server.

 ## A/B Testing